A Large-Scale Database for Graph Representation Learning: MalNet for New Research Discoveries

 \begin{enumerate}[topsep=2mm, itemsep=0mm, parsep=1mm, leftmargin=*, label=\textbf{D\arabic*.}]

 \item \textbf{Less Diversity, Better Performance.} Comparing methods in Table~\ref{table:results} across malware \textit{type} (low diversity, with $47$ classes) and \textit{family} (high diversity, with $696$ classes), the classification task becomes increasingly difficult as diversity and data imbalance increase.
-This trend is visible across all $6$ graph representation methods.
+This trend is visible across all $7$ graph representation methods.
 For the best performing method, Feather, the macro-F1 score drops from $0.41$ (type) to $0.34$ (family).
-This matches our intuition from the experiments in Table~\ref{table:results_small}, which also shows strong method performance when evaluating on a small subset of \dataset, containing 10 well-balanced types.
+This matches our intuition from the ``tiny'' experiments in Table~\ref{table:results}, which shows strong method performance when evaluating on a small subset of \dataset, containing 5 well-balanced types.

 \item \textbf{Simple Baselines Surprisingly Effective.} Both NoG and LDP use basic graph statistics.
 Given the simplicity of these methods, they perform remarkably well, often outperforming or matching the performance of more complex methods.
-For example, in Table~\ref{table:results} we can see that LDP ties for the best performing \textit{family} classification method, achieving a macro-F1 score of $0.34$, while beating significantly more complex methods e.g., Slaq-LSD.
-This trend holds across all levels of \textit{family} training data.
+For example, in Table~\ref{table:results} we can see that LDP ties for the best performing \textit{family} classification method, achieving a macro-F1 score of $0.34$, while beating significantly more complex methods e.g., GIN, GCN, Slaq-LSD.
+A similar trend is found in \textit{type} level classification results where LDP outperforms SLAQ-LSD and performs on par with GIN and GCN, despite being simpler and significantly faster than all 3 methods.
 Using small graph databases, earlier work \cite{cai2018simple} suggested the potential merits of considering simpler approaches.
-For the first time, using the largest graph database to date, our result confirms that current techniques in the literature do not well capture non-attributed graph topology.
+For the first time, using the largest graph database to date, our result confirms that many current techniques in the literature do not well capture non-attributed graph topology.